xymus/mnit/README.markdown

 The test _simple_ is limited to the most basic use of the system.
 It can be used to test inputs and assets.

-The test _moles_ is a simple game which uses the assets to load images.
-It is a better example for a real game.
+The simple game _moles_ uses the assets to load images.
+It has a more complete game logic but still defined in a signle module.

+The game _dino_ is an example of a more complete game.
+The application logic is devided in modules by preoccupations.
+It uses some more advanced features of the display interfaces, to display the turning dino.

 ## Tools